Digestey/lw-sqs-ss25/docs/source/arc42/index.rst

    and facilitates future scaling.

 Contained Building Blocks
-   - Frontend: Provides the user interface via Jinja2 templates and JavaScript.
+   - DexQuiz Application: Provides the user interface an backend routes
-   - Backend: Implements FastAPI endpoints and business logic.

-Important Interfaces
-   - HTTP REST interface between frontend and backend
-   - Internal service functions between backend and auth/database modules
-   - SQL-based data access between backend and MySQL
-   - Token-based authentication via OAuth2 Bearer scheme
+   - PokeAPI: Provides Pokemon Data the user is to be quizzed about.

 .. _`__name_black_box_1`: